Boeing identifies new software flaw in grounded 737 Max

 The 737 Max, Boeing’s fastest-selling aircraft, has not flown since last March following two crashes which claimed 346 lives.
 Photograph: AFP via Getty

-Boeing has identified a new software flaw in the grounded 737 Max which will require additional work on the plane, possibly further delaying its return to service.
+Boeing has identified a new software flaw in the grounded 737 Max which will require additional work on the aircraft, possibly further delaying its return to service.

-Ryanair has up to 210 of the Boeing 737 Max craft on order but none in service, with chief marketing officer Kenny Jacobs indicating earlier this week that it could receive its first deliveries by April.
+Ryanair has up to 210 of the craft on order but none in service, with chief marketing officer Kenny Jacobs indicating earlier this week that it could receive its first deliveries by April.

 The 737 Max, Boeing’s fastest-selling aircraft, has not flown since last March following two crashes which claimed 346 lives.